Idea-Pool/topics/README.md

 ### Usage

-1. Install the dependencies: `npm install`
+1. Install the dependencies:
+    1. Java
+    2. NPM packages: `npm install`
 2. Make the necessary changes:
     1. Edit the markdown files
     2. Add [PlantUML](https://plantuml.com/) diagrams if necessary to the `docs/uml` folder.